tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/云端混流转码_intl_en.md

 };
 local.rect = rtLocal;
 mixUsersArray[0] = local;

 // Image position of co-anchor
 TRTCMixUser remote1 = new TRTCMixUser();
 remote1.userId = "$PLACE_HOLDER_REMOTE$";
 remote1.zOrder = 1;
-remote1.roomID = 97392; // `roomID` setting is required for remote users but not for the local user.
-RECT rtRemote1 = new RECT() { // For reference only
+remote1.roomID = 97392; // Required for remote users but not for the local user RECT rtRemote1 = new RECT() { // For reference only
     left   = 420,
     top    = 81,